Morning Note: Market News and an update from Barrick Mining.

 Overall, Barrick provides an attractive way to gain exposure to the gold price, albeit with the operational and political risks that come with a production company.
 The company is also well positioned to capitalise on global decarbonisation trends driving the long-term fundamental strength of copper with two world-class projects set to deliver into a rising price and demand market.

-Barrick has the lowest total cash cost position among its senior gold peers, although in the latest quarter, all-in sustaining costs were up 20% to $1,775/ounce.
-That said, the company has highlighted that costs per ounce are expected to trend lower over rest of year driven by higher production.
+Barrick has the lowest total cash cost position among its senior gold peers, although in the latest quarter, all-in sustaining costs were up 5% to $1,538/ounce.
+That said, costs per ounce were 6% below the previous quarter and are expected to trend lower over rest of year driven by higher production.

 In addition to a quarterly base dividend, a performance dividend is paid based on the amount of cash, net of debt, on the balance sheet at the end of each quarter.
-Today, the group has declared a payout of 10c in respect of Q1 performance.
-Barrick is also undertaking a share buyback program in order to capture embedded value in business and growth pipeline.
-During Q1, $143m shares were repurchased under the current $1bn program.
+Today, the group has declared a payout of 17.5c for the quarter which includes a 5c performance dividend.
+Barrick is also undertaking a share buyback program in order to capture embedded value in business and growth pipeline. $1.0bn of shares have been repurchased year to date and the programme has been expanded by $500m to $1.5bn.

 By the end of 2030, the group is still targetting more than 7.0m ounces of GEO, up 30% driven by the organic project pipeline and continued reserve replacement.